L-F-A/Machine-Learning/PCA/README.md

 In PCA_implementations.py one finds both standard and Kernel PCA

-In PCA_Prob.py one finds a working version of probabilistic PCA
+In PCA_Prob.py one finds a in progress version of probabilistic PCA

   - Not tested at all
   - No calculation of sig² from data yet